Owyhee River

-The Owyhee River is a tributary of the Snake River located in northern Nevada, southwestern Idaho and southeastern Oregon in the United States.
+The Owyhee River is a tributary of the Snake River located in northern Nevada, southwestern Idaho and southeastern Oregon in the Western United States and its Pacific Northwest region.
 It is 280 mi long.

-The river's drainage basin is 11049 sqmi in area, one of the largest subbasins of the Columbia Basin.
+The river's drainage basin is 11049 sqmi in area, one of the largest subbasins of the Columbia River Basin with its major waterways of the Columbia River and Snake River.
 The mean annual discharge is 995 cuft/s, with a maximum of 50000 cuft/s recorded in 1993 and a minimum of 42 cuft/s in 1954.